epicsuite/epicview/doc/description.md

 # EPIC analysis suite viewer tools

-The `epicview` python module (https://github.com/epicsuite/epicview) is a set of tools for reading, writing, manipulating and viewing Cinema databases.
+The `epicview` python module (https://github.com/epicsuite/epicview) is a set of tools for viewing 3D genomic data.

 Documentation for this module is available at http://epicsuite.readthedocs.io